-Sometimes you buy old furniture or antiques because you just like them or they’re cheaper than buying new.
+Sometimes you buy old furniture or antiques because you just like them or they’re cheaper than buying new ones.
 Or sometimes you’re handed down a piece that has sentimental value and you can’t bear to part with it.
 But what if you don’t love it as is?
 That was the case with this beauty.
 Check out how I made over this curio cabinet for a dear friend who lost her mom.

 What do you keep and what if it’s not exactly your style, but you’d be sad to see it go?
 This curio cabinet is exactly that situation.
-It’s a solid piece and in amazing shape for it’s age, but it didn’t suit her style at all.
+It’s a solid piece and in amazing shape for its age, but it didn’t suit her style at all.

 All it needed was a little love and paint and now she can hold onto her mom’s memory a little tighter each time she looks at it!